Azure-Samples/ms-identity-docs-code-dotnet/src/msal-client-credentials-flow/README.md

 ## About the code

 This ASP.NET Core minimal web API has a single route (_/api/application_) that supports anonymous access.
-When the anonymous route is called, the API requests its own application object from Microsoft Graph.
+When a client app calls the anonymous route on this API, the API requests its own application object from Microsoft Graph and then returns that data to the client.

-The result from Microsoft Graph is returned as the response of this web API.
 This web API uses [Microsoft Authentication Library (MSAL)](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet).

 ## Reporting problems